fe-lixe/meaningful-participation/MPRA.md

 ### 3. Participation

-Represents recognised instances of Meaningful Participation.
+Represents recognised instances of participation.

 This layer is standardised through the Meaningful Participation Protocol (MPP), which defines portable Participation Records, Ecosystem Relationships and supporting Protocol Objects.